Journey into Mystery: 1950s–1960s

 The first Journey into Mystery series was initially a horror-fantasy anthology published by Marvel Comics' 1950s forerunner, Atlas Comics, with a first issue cover-dated June 1952.
 Artist Joe Kubert, who would later become one of the main war comics artists for DC Comics, drew the story "The Hog" in Journey into Mystery #21 (January 1955).
 Issue #23 was the first to be approved by the Comics Code Authority, which led to restrictions on horror comics.
 The title was caught in the collapse of Atlas' distributor, and publication was suspended for a year between issues #48 (Aug.
 1957) and #49 (Nov.
 1958).
 Xemnu, a huge, furry alien monster, first appeared in Journey Into Mystery #62 (Nov.
 1960).
 The character reappeared in issue #66 (March 1961).
 Since then the character has been a mainstay in the Marvel Universe, and was renamed Xemnu the Titan.
 Journey into Mystery #69 and the teen-humor title Patsy Walker #95 (both June 1961) are the first modern comic books labeled "Marvel Comics", with each showing an "MC" box on its cover.

 Beginning with issue #83 (Aug.
-1962), the title starred the Norse god superhero Thor.
+1962), the title introduced the Norse god superhero Thor.
 The anthological stories, by now primarily science fiction-fantasy, gradually diminished after this, with the Thor-spinoff backup feature "Tales of Asgard" beginning in issue #97 (Oct.
 1963).
 They were dropped entirely with issue #105 (June 1964), when the "Thor" feature expanded from 13 to 18 pages.
 With the previous issue, the cover logo had changed to Journey into Mystery with the Mighty Thor.
 Its final issue was #125 (Feb.
 1966), after which the series was retitled The Mighty Thor in its trademarked cover logo and simply Thor in its postal indicia copyright notice.
 Thor's evil adoptive brother Loki was introduced in issue #85 (October 1962).
 Other adversaries for the new hero included the Radioactive Man introduced in #93 (June 1963), the Enchantress and the Executioner in #104 (April 1964), the Absorbing Man in #114 (March 1965), and the Destroyer in #118 (July 1965).
 An oversized annual publication, featuring Thor, was released in 1965 and introduced the Marvel version of the Greco-Roman demigod Hercules.
 Comics historian Les Daniels noted that "the adventures of Thor were gradually transformed from stories about a strange-looking superhero into a spectacular saga."